 But what is Git?
 And what makes it so popular with developers worldwide?
 We’ll answer that question with this Git beginner’s guide.

 The short answer is — Git is a version control system (VCS) that simplifies tracking and managing changes made to files.
 Although it’s commonly used for tracking code revisions, you can use Git for virtually any project where you need to track or manage multiple files.

-Read on to learn everything you need to know about Git, including how it works and its benefits.
+Read on to have Git version control explained, including how it works and its benefits.

 Here’s everything we’ll cover:

 - Git for beginners

 - Git vs. GitHub: the differences explained

 - Key benefits of using Git for version control

 - 10 basic Git commands you should know